awsdocs/amazon-redshift-developer-guide/doc_source/load-from-host-steps-create-manifest.md

 The manifest file contains one "entries" construct for each SSH connection\.
 Each entry represents a single SSH connection\.
 You can have multiple connections to a single host or multiple connections to multiple hosts\.
 The double quotes are required as shown, both for the field names and the values\.
 The only value that does not need double quotes is the Boolean value **true** or **false** for the mandatory field\.

-The following table describes the fields in the manifest file\.
+The following describes the fields in the manifest file\.

 endpoint
 The URL address or IP address of the host\.
 For example, "`ec2-111-222-333.compute-1.amazonaws.com`" or "`22.33.44.56`"